LoRaWAN Sensors & Devices

 Gathering real-time data, TEKTELIC sensors can optimize operations and reduce costs of your company, which can lead to higher profits and revenues.
 Our sensors can be used by small businesses, large organizations and companies to provide outcome-based services.

-Do the sensors support end-to-end communication with other sensors?
+Do the sensors communicate with each other in a LoRaWAN network?

 Yes, sensor settings can be configured using an appropriate downlink message sent by the application.
 Each sensor has a full set of documentation including a technical reference manual (TRM) that contains all required information for sensor configuration.